joxyle-jhon/Stardew-Valley-Mod/README.md

      ```bash
      /<Stardew Valley Directory>/Mods/
 3. **Enjoy**
-   - Launch the Stardew Valley and start Playing the mod.
+   - Launch Stardew Valley and start Playing the mod.

 ## Contribution
 This mod was made possible by the following people: